veosotano/lil/README.md

 In the cpp folder resides the compiler that is a custom front-end that interfaces with LLVM to generate native machine code.
 Warning: WORK IN PROGRESS!!

+The lil_cli folder contains the command line interface to the compiler.
+Also written in C++.
+Warning: WORK IN PROGRESS!!

 Hit me up on Twitter if you want to contribute, discuss or just say hi: https://twitter.com/veosotano

 Peace